aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/splitting-and-merging-pst-files/_index.md

           "You can purchase a full license or get a 30-day temporary license " "from http://www.aspose.com/purchase/default.aspx.")
 ```

-## **Merging Folders from another PST**
+## **Merging Folders from Another PST**

-The following code snippet shows you how to merging folders from another PST.
+The following code snippet shows you how to merge folders from another PST:

 ```py
 from aspose.email.storage.pst import PersonalStorage, StandardIpmFolder